johnturingan/html-to-json/README.md

 * `include_paths` (optional)
     * Takes a String or an Array of paths.
-    * If set, html-to-json will use these folders as base path when searching for files.
+    * If set, html-to-json-converter will use these folders as base path when searching for files.